agnesoft/adev/projects/astl/README.md

 ## Generator

-The generator is written in Node.js and will output the `include/astl.hpp` when run:
+The generator is written in Node.js and will output or update the `include/astl.hpp` when run:

 ```
 cd generator